-You might ask why something so simple, yet described as so powerful is not well known.
-It is because it is so easy to miss or dismiss, and it’s very easy to block with everyday life, emotion, and habitual thoughts.
+You might ask why something so simple, yet described as so powerful for how to find yourself is not well known.
+It is because it is so easy to miss or dismiss, and it’s very easy to block with the volatility of everyday life, emotion, and habitual thoughts.

 Very few philosophies and religions talk about it directly or teach you practical ways to access it, but just about all of them refer to it in different ways.

-Approaches for psychological improvement usually unknowingly dance around the surface of it by trying to help you navigate through your emotional and psychological issues that block your ability to reside as this awareness consistently in your experience.
+Approaches for psychological improvement and self-help usually unknowingly dance around the surface of it by trying to help you navigate through your emotional and psychological issues that block your awareness from consistently taking the forefront of your experience.